OFFICE OF ENVIRONMENTAL HEALTH & SAFETY

 Asbestos Notification Letters

-If an employee becomes an unauthorized driver, there is a list published on this site at least quarterly.
-When the unauthorization is due to being a high risk driver, the employee and their supervisor will be notified via e-mail.
+When an employee becomes an authorized driver, their name will be added to an “Authorized Driver” list published on this site monthly.
+When a driver is not authorized due to being a high risk driver, the employee and their supervisor will be notified via e-mail.
 The Motor Pool Office and the Travel Office will also be notified.
-Unauthorized Driver’s are not allowed to drive on University Business.
+Unauthorized Drivers are not allowed to drive on University Business.

 No employee can drive a University vehicle, a rented/leased vehicle or their personal vehicle on University business without becoming an authorized driver.
 An employee must also be required to drive in the course and scope of their job duties in order to become an Authorized Driver.